 After the imaging tests, a doctor will perform additional procedures to rule out other illnesses and types of cancer, including imaging scans, blood tests and biopsies.
 Currently, a biopsy is the only test that can make a conclusive diagnosis of peritoneal mesothelioma.
 The doctor will perform a peritoneoscopy or laparotomy, which is a procedure to take a sample of the tissue from around the abdomen.
 The biopsy can be uncomfortable, but it is usually over in just a few minutes.

-Once the biopsy is taken, a pathologist scrutinizes the sample tissue under a microscope to determine if the cells are cancerous, a process known as histological analysis.
-The pathologist will further categorize a mesothelioma tumor according to its cell type: epithelioid, sarcomatoid, or biphasic (a combination of the other two).
+Once the biopsy is taken, a pathologist will scrutinize the sample tissue under a microscope to determine if the cells are cancerous.
+The doctor will be able to further categorize the cell type and the severity of the abdominal mesothelioma’s progression.